London, Windsor Castle and Hampton Court Palace

 See Queen Mary’s Dolls’ House, which has hot and cold running water, electricity and tiny items made by 1,500 of the finest craftspeople of the 20th century.
 Discover St George’s Chapel, where Harry and Meghan married and the resting place of Henry VIII, Queen Elizabeth II and many other royals.

-• St. George’s Chapel is usually closed to visitors on Sundays as services are held throughout the day.
-Worshippers are welcome to attend the services.
+- St George’s Chapel is closed to visitors on Sundays as services are held throughout the day.
+Visitors to the Castle on Sundays will not be able to enter the chapel or view the burial place of Queen Elizabeth II.